mikeizbicki/cmc-csci040/lab-wardialing/README.md

    r = requests.get('http://175.45.176.XXX')
    print('r.status=', r.status)
    ```
    This command will probably take a long time to run (1-2 minutes),
-   and then give you the following error:
+   and then barf out a huge error ending in something like:
    ```
    requests.exceptions.ConnectionError: ('Connection aborted.', RemoteDisconnected('Remote end closed connection without response',))
    ```